ideonella/ideonella.github.io/_posts/2021-05-03-sample-post.md

 links look like [this](https://magicgirls.us) or you can link another section, like to go back to the [sections](#sections).

-A RED banner looks like this. {: .critical}
+A RED banner looks like this. {: critical}

 Only use the red banner when something BAD will happen if the banner isn't read.
 Losing money, not being able to do something, or visiting a really hard area are all good red banner uses.

-A GOLD banner looks like this. {: .alert}
+A GOLD banner looks like this. {: alert}

 Use the gold banner when time will be wasted, or when there's a special note.